Jigoku/boxclip/README.md

 Install [love2d](https://love2d.org/), and simply type `love .` in the directory or you can run the script *make_dist.sh* to create a love executable which can be double-clicked or run with `love platform_engine.love` (saving maps isn't supported with this method yet)

+Currently this project is only compatible with love2d version 0.9.2.
+Hopefully the code will be ported to work with love 0.10 in the near future.

 #####Please note
 This is not even a pre-alpha, and end goals may change.
 Currently the plans are to have a box collision based world with a map editor, and simple path-based enemies.